onebeyond/systemic/README.md

   }
 }
 ```
 The components stop function is useful for when you want to disconnect from an external service or release some other kind of resource.
-At time of writing the start and stop functions must use callbacks.
-This is a breaking change, but will be fixed in systemic 3.0.0
+The start and stop functions support both promises and callbacks (not shown)

 There are out of the box components for [express](https://github.com/guidesmiths/systemic-express), [mongodb](https://github.com/guidesmiths/systemic-mongodb), [redis](https://github.com/guidesmiths/systemic-redis), [postgres](https://github.com/guidesmiths/systemic-pg) and [rabbitmq](https://github.com/guidesmiths/systemic-rabbitmq).